JisaVarghese/Artificial-Inetlligence/README.md

 This project is created as per the curriculum requirement for the module Artificial Intelligence:
  In this project we are converting videos from the data folder to the Americn Sign Language dictionary videos.
- A subset of the ASL Video from the below link is used due  to data storage constariants: https://aslsignbank.haskins.yale.edu/signs/show_all/
+ A subset of the ASL Video from the below link is used due  to data storage constariants.

+  https://aslsignbank.haskins.yale.edu/signs/show_all/

 Each File represents the demonstration of each method.